Putin says Russian military not building long-term in Syria

 He reiterated his dismissal of allegations that Russia meddled in the election that brought Donald Trump into the White House.

-Asked the best joke he had heard recently, Putin cited what he said was commentary in a German publication that Trump was "is pushing Europe right into Putin's hands.
-If we combine it with an earlier joke - that Russia influenced the US election - all that sounds quite funny."
+Asked what the best joke he had heard recently, Putin cited what he said was commentary in a German publication that Trump "is pushing Europe right into Putin's hands.
+If we combine it with an earlier joke - that Russia influenced the U.S. election - all that sounds quite funny."

-The annual call-in show, like Putin's marathon news conference each winter, is an elaborate demonstration of Putin's stamina, reinforcing his dominance of Russia's politics.
+The annual call-in show, like Putin's marathon news conference each winter, is a theatrical demonstration of Putin's stamina, reinforcing his dominance of Russia's politics.
 About 2.5 million messages were reportedly sent to Putin, who answered 79 questions - plus four others that he fielded from foreign journalists after the show.

 This was Putin's first show since being inaugurated for a new six-year term last month, in which he promised extensive efforts to get Russia's economy to grow into one of the world's top five.